-Campus Security Authorities
+Campus Security Authorities (CSA's)

 Crimes should be reported to University Police.
 However, the College recognizes that some members of our community may feel more comfortable reporting a crime to other campus officials.
-The officials listed in Table II are some Campus Security Authorities ("CSAs") to whom crimes may also be reported under the Clery Act.
+The designated officials listed in Table II are Campus Security Authorities ("CSAs") to whom crimes may be reported to under the Clery Act.